FOR MUSICIANS AND MANAGERS

 - “I came across your guide to Noise and Hearing for Musicians recently, and it’s excellent – it’s so difficult to strike the right balance between precision, practicality and readability and I think you got it just right.”
 Mike Goldsmith, author of Discord: the story of noise (OUP, 2012).

-I deliver lectures about noise and sound, about how our ears work and what can go wrong with our hearing.
-I can help musicians and music students to understand how to look after their ears for a long, healthy career, and can advise on noise-management and hearing-preservation policies for venue and event managers and employers of musicians.
+I deliver lectures and briefings about noise and sound, about how our ears work and what can go wrong with our hearing.
+I help musicians and music students to understand how to look after their ears for a long, healthy career.
+I advise managers of performing groups and venues on noise-control and hearing-preservation policies.

-I can explain the technical side of noise and the Control of Noise at Work Regulations in an accessible and memorable way, and help get people thinking about the importance of looking after their hearing, at all stages in their career, be they students, teachers or managers (or amateur musicians, or music lovers).
+I can explain the technical side of noise and the Control of Noise at Work Regulations in an accessible and musician-friendly way.
+I aim to get people thinking about the importance of looking after their hearing, at all stages in their career, be they students, teachers or managers (or amateur musicians, or music lovers), people who might:

-- Do you avoid parties and noisy restaurants because you can’t hear conversations?
+- avoid parties and noisy restaurants because they can’t hear conversations

-- Do you often have to ask people to repeat things, or spell things out?
+- have to ask people to repeat things, or spell things out

-- Do you ever worry you’re playing / singing out of tune?
-Or too loudly / too quietly?
+- worry they are playing / singing out of tune, or too loudly / too quietly

-- Do you need to understand the Control of Noise at Work Regulations?
+- need to understand the Control of Noise at Work Regulations as they apply in the music sector.

 Links to the Guide and associated articles:

 - Link to the Guide.
-The PDFs can be found by following the links in the right-hand column of the main Noise at Work page.
+The PDFs can be found by following the links in the right-hand column of the main Noise at Work page on the BBC Safety site.
 The sound files illustrating the effects of hearing loss and other reference material are further down this page.
 Use the CONTACT page to request copies of a literature review, Q&As on noise and musicians’ hearing, and the report of a seminar held in BBC Broadcasting House in July 2010.

 - BBC Radio 3 blog